KieranFooks/MTI-Projet-NodeJS/README.md

 ### The `prisma` folder

-The `prisma` folder contains the database schema and migrations.
+The `prisma` folder contains the database schema, migrations and seed.
 It is divided into 3 main parts:

 - The `migrations` folder contains the migrations of the database
 - The `schema.prisma` file contains the schema of the database
 - The `seed.ts` file contains the seed of the database

-## The Tests
+## Tests

 Not all the code is tested because we didn't have enough time to do it.
 So we prioritized the integration tests over the unit tests.

 ## The GraphQL API

-The GraphQL API is accessible at the following url: http://localhost:3000/graphql All the asked queries and mutations have been implemented.
+The GraphQL API is accessible at the following url: http://localhost:3000/graphql All the required queries and mutations have been implemented.

 ### Authentication

 In order to create a new user, you have to call the `signUp` mutation.
 It will return the generated password.

-In order to get the jwt token, you have to call the `signIn` mutation.
-It will return the jwt token.
+In order to get the JWT token, you have to call the `signIn` mutation.
+It will return the JWT token.

 An admin user has been created in the seed.
 You can use it to test the admin queries and mutations.
 The email is `admin@admin.com` and the password is `admin`.